2016-2017 class in Sioux Falls!

 Yes, the course is closely connected to DRA’s Farmer Network, a group devoted to making connections between beginning and established farmers through resource sharing and education.
-Opportunities within the Farmer Network include access to on-farm internships/apprenticeships, farm tours and skills sessions, land and equipment linking, and more.
+Opportunities within the Farmer Network include access to on-farm internships/apprenticeships, farm tours and field days, land and equipment linking, and more.

 When and where are classes held?

-Classes begin in November and will be held in Rapid City, SD at the West River Ag Center.
+Classes begin in December and will be held in Sioux Falls.

 How do I apply and when is the deadline?

 Class size is limited and early application is encouraged.
-The deadline for applications is Oct.
-18, 2013.
+The deadline for applications was Nov.
+15th, but we will continue to accept applications until the class is full.
+Contact us ASAP.
 A $100 non-refundable deposit is required with your application.
 Applications can be completed online or in paper format.
 Information packets and paper copies of the application are also available.

 What is the tuition and is there financial aid?